-If the RD staff appraiser's technical review concurs with the original appraisal, or if after revisions are coordinated and the market value still does not support the loan amount, then the Loan Originator will send the applicant Handbook Letter 18 (3550), Unfavorable Decision after Technical Review of an Appraisal, with appeal rights (Attachment 1-B).
+If the RD staff appraiser's technical review concurs with the original appraisal, or if after revisions are coordinated and the market value still does not support the loan amount, then the Loan Originator will send the applicant Handbook Letter 18 (3550) of this Handbook, Unfavorable Decision after Technical Review of an Appraisal, with appeal rights (Attachment 1-B of this Handbook).
 The appeal will consider the Agency's underwriting decision regarding inadequate security (market value) to support the loan request.
 Once an appraisal has been accepted by the Agency the market value reported within the appraisal is not appealable.